luisfop/BlackWall/README.md

 Open the browser and go to url: https://localhost:8080

 The land page is the registration form.
-To check the list of costumers that is waiting, please go to "ver tabela" button on the bottom of the page.
+To check the list of costumers whom is waiting, please go to "ver tabela" button on the bottom of the page.

-# Obs:
+# PS:

-I chose not to use a form input validator library such as Vuelidate or Vuetify becuse I wanted to keep the code as much native Javascript as I could.
+I chose not to use a form input validator library such as Vuelidate or Vuetify becuse I wanted to keep the code as native Javascript as I could.